Banata

 VariableRequiredDefaultDescription

 BETTER_AUTH_SECRETYesCryptographic secret for signing sessions, tokens, and webhook payloads.
-Must be a strong random string (32+ bytes).
-Generate with openssl rand -base64 32.
+Use a strong random string (32+ bytes).
+Generate one with openssl rand -base64 32.

 SITE_URLYesYour app's public URL (e.g., http://localhost:3000 in dev, https://myapp.com in production).
-Used for OAuth callback URLs, email links, and cookie configuration.
+Banata uses this for OAuth callback URLs, email links, and cookie configuration.

 bash